 Ruffin is a tiny town located in the state of North Carolina.
 With a population of 360 people and two constituent neighborhoods, Ruffin is the 513th largest community in North Carolina.

+Ruffin is a very ethnically-diverse town.
 The people who call Ruffin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ruffin residents report their race to be White.
-Important ancestries of people in Ruffin include Italian, English, Scots-Irish, and Irish.
+The greatest number of Ruffin residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Ruffin include German, Scots-Irish, English, Irish, and Russian.

 The most common language spoken in Ruffin is English.
 Other important languages spoken here include African languages and Arabic.